Hindman's finite sums theorem and its application to topologizations of algebras: Ramsey theory of finite sums

 After these initial steps, algebra of ultrafilters quickly became an advanced area cultivated by many prominent authors (Bergelson, Blass, van Douwen, Hindman, Leader, Protasov, Strauss, Zelenyuk among others).
 Earlier results, including classical Ramsey's theorem and van der Waerden's arithmetic progressions theorem as well as newer Hales--Jewett's theorem and Furstenberg's multiple recurrence theorem, were restated by means of this technique.
 This provided a~better understanding of algebraic Ramsey theory and leaded to new deep results and applications to number theory, algebra, topological dynamics, and ergodic theory; most of them have no known elementary proofs.

-Here we mention only two immediate generalizations of Hindman's theorem, both obtained by Hindman and Bergelson.
-The first provides a~simultaneous additive and multiplicative version of the theorem (see~\cite{Hindman Strauss}), Corollary~5.22):
+Here we mention only two immediate generalizations of Hindman's theorem.
+The first provides a~simultaneous additive and multiplicative version of the theorem (see \cite{Hindman Strauss}, Corollary~5.22; the result was originally proved in~\cite{Hindman 1979}, an elementary proof can be found in~\cite{Bergelson Hindman}):